mcagriaksoy/Serial-Communication-GUI-Program/README.md

 # Multitasking
 Thread1 listen COM port and convert data to UTF-8

-Thread2 send data to hardware (arduino, esp32 etc.) also, control the buttons
+Thread2 send data to serially connected hardware (Arduino, esp32, raspberry pi, etc.) also, control the buttons

 ![Project](https://github.com/mcagriaksoy/Serial-Communication-GUI-Program/blob/master/1.png)

 # PyQt5
-The program is using Pyqt5 instead of 4th version of PyQt.
+The program is using Pyqt5 instead of the 4th version of PyQt.

 # License Status: MIT